Luflosi/dyndnsd/README.md

 If you want to update an IP address in your local network at home, I recommend using your router for this if possible.
 Your router knows when its IP address changes and can send an update immediately.
-This removes the need for prequent periodic updates.
+This removes the need for frequent periodic updates.

 ## List of tested routers (please add to this list)
 - FRITZ!Box routers